 SJL: Yeah, sure!
 Well like I say I just filmed this movie with John Pirruccello and with Elizabeth Anweis who played Abbie in Twin Peaks, and it’s called Zero Fucks.
 I’m not sure what I can tell you or not tell you.
 I’m not really sure what kind of movie it is, but it’s pretty much this … this world where the four last people on Earth after Donald Trump has destroyed everything.
 So it’s a farce obviously, but it’s a really funny movie that kind of predicts somewhat not the future, hopefully not, but we’ll see.
 But yeah, that’s a movie to look forward to, and John Pirruccello plays Donald Plump the cat.
 So it’s an interesting flick that Twin Peaks fans are going to get a hoot out of.

 AG: I can’t wait for that one, definitely excited for it.

 SJL: So that’s something to look forward to.
 We just wrapped two Saturdays ago, but it’s on IMDB.
-The guy who wrote it and casted it and directed it his wife is Krista Husar.
-So there’s all these Twin Peaks actors in this show.
+The guy who wrote it and cast it and directed it his wife is Krista Husar.
+So there are all these Twin Peaks actors in this show.
 So it’s again all ties into the Twin Peaks universe and how small the universe is.

 AG: Well, thank you so much for taking the time to speak with me.
 Any final words for those checking this out?

-SJL: I just want to thank Twin Peaks universe, the fans and everything for accepting me for who I am because it’s been an amazing experience, and I can’t wait to experience further Twin Peaks awesomeness with y’all in further years.
+SJL: I just want to thank Twin Peaks universe, the fans and everything for accepting me for who I am because it’s been an amazing experience, and I can’t wait to experience further Twin Peaks awesomeness with you all in further years.